 4. Leverage Tools To Track Your Progress

 You may want to use an app or a low-tech tool (journal) to help you track and organize the progress you are making.
-Two helpful apps for goal tracking that you may want to check out are Lift and Day One.

 5. Share Your Progress With Others

 Challenge yourself to share your journey, the highs and the lows, because an "audience" (even if it's one other person) will help you remain accountable to change.
 Sharing your journey authentically and honestly will also motivate, inspire and build up others.
 Start a blog, keep track of your progress on Instagram with your own hashtag or just check in with a friend over coffee.